solana-labs/solana/book/src/proposals/durable-tx-nonces.md

 ### Contract Mechanics

-TODO: svgbob this into a flowchart, add prose
+TODO: svgbob this into a flowchart

 ```text
 Start